paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/05/fcplc/index.md

 It was around this time that Rupert Murdoch’s Sky satellite television system had been launched in the UK, but with nothing to tempt viewers, it was a tremendously under subscribed and close to going bankrupt.
 It knew only football could attract viewers, and was prepared to spend big in order to attract the sport to the platform.
 Such lucrative offers made a breakaway from the money sharing Football League far more tempting and it wasn’t long before the ‘big five’ chairman met in secret with Greg Dyke (then at LWT) who agreed to buy television rights if they were to form a breakaway ‘Super League’.
 But if they were to gain credibility for the breakaway they would need the backing of The FA.

-The Football Association at this time was preparing its own response to Hillsborough — its <cite>Blueprint for the Future of Football</cite> published in 1991.
+The Football Association at this time was preparing its own response to Hillsborough — its ""Blueprint for the Future of Football"" published in 1991.
 It saw unity as a threat to its administrative pre-eminence and so supported the formation of the breakaway league as a means of self-preservation that would also deal a fatal blow to the Football league.
 The report in essence:

 * no longer protected football from commercialism,